 Novel monitoring to optimize the early management of patients with severe spinal cord injury

-In collaboration with Dr. Argyro Zoumprouli (intensive care) and Prof. Marek Czosnyka’s group in Cambridge, Prof. Papadopoulos has developed techniques to monitor intraspinal pressure and spinal cord perfusion pressure after spinal cord injury.
+In collaboration with Dr. Argyro Zoumprouli (intensive care) and Prof. Marek Czosnyka’s group in Cambridge, Prof. Papadopoulos and Dr. Saadoun have developed techniques to monitor intraspinal pressure and spinal cord perfusion pressure after spinal cord injury.
 This is analogous to monitoring intracranial pressure and cerebral perfusion pressure after brain injury.

 Developing novel surgical techniques to improve outcome after spinal cord injury